 By Craig Cantelmo, Van Staal Corp.

-The outer Capes sand beaches stretch for miles and gives the surf caster miles of shoreline to discover.
+The outer Capes sand beaches stretch for miles and gives the surf caster a shoreline to discover.
 The shallow bars and gullies channel the bass close to shore and during higher tides these fish can be found swimming just a few feet to sometimes inches from the shore line.
 Learning the structure of bars and troughs will show you the channels that allow the fish past the shallow sand bars to feed along the drop off that runs along the shoreline.

 Surf fishing the open beach is not difficult to learn and relies on only a few tackle choice’s to be successful.
 The staff at Goose Hummock can show you the rods and reels that fit into your budget.
 Remember that you’ll be fishing in an area that will test the durability of your gear so choosing a reel that is sealed from the elements is important to reduce maintenance and will not be effected by the sand to eliminate problems when you hook up with a nice fish.
 The staff can also show you where to access the beach locally and which beaches have had the most action.

 My gear requirements for fishing the Capes outer beaches is a 9-10’ light action rod capable of throwing lures from 1/2oz to 3 ounce and a large capacity surf reel that can hold at least 300 yards of 30lb braided line.
 Since your fishing the sand beaches you don’t have to worry about getting cut off by any rocks or other snags using the lighter line allows you to cast considerably further.
 Casting distance is critical when surfcasting the outer beaches because your covering ground to find out where the fish are feeding and the more water you can cover with each cast the better.
 The Van Staal VS150 is an ideal choice for this type of fishing.